 People often talk about a ‘Business Chicks feeling’ and much of this comes back to Emma.
 She is perpetually optimistic and always joking wherever she goes.
 Emma wants to make people feel special, always.
 Customer service is at the

 forefront of everything she does and that is evident in every touch point of a Business Chicks interaction.
 In many ways you could say that Emma is unconventional in the way she does business – she treats her team like her family, she knows the Business Chicks members by name and she signs off emails with kisses – but that’s what makes Emma and the business so unique.

 Emma has spent time with some of the world’s greatest thought leaders including Sir Richard Branson, Bill Gates, Sir Bob Geldof and Arianna Huffington.
 She is a highly sought after keynote speaker and media commentator on topics around female leadership and entrepreneurship and has been featured in BRW, Cosmopolitan, Sydney Morning Herald/The Age, The Australian Financial Review, InStyle and Marie Claire, and on Sunrise, Sky Business News and The Today Show.

 She is a past president of the Entrepreneurs Organisation and also actively mentors a number of female entrepreneurs and business owners.

-Emma currently resides in Los Angeles with her husband and five kids all under the age of seven.
+Emma currently resides in Los Angeles with her husband and five kids.
 And she’s raising each of them to be proud feminists.